RyotaMitaraiWeb/TFP-Articles-to-HTML/README.md

 #### Big sprites
 Sprites defined through the formatting `:generaton/pokemon:` are converted to `<img>` tags with a `src` pointing to their files on Pokemon Showdown!'s sprite directory and an `alt` attribute correctly (in most cases) naming the Pokemon.
 If `generation` is "rb", "gs", "rs", or "dp", the `src` will have a `.png` extension, otherwise, it will have a `.gif` extension.
 In addition, "rb" points to the `gen1` directory, "gs" to the `gen2` directory, "rs" to the `gen3` directory, "dp" to the `gen4` directory, 'bw' to the `gen5ani` directory, and anything else to the `ani` directory.

 This functionality also implements special cases for some Pokemon whose Smogon name is not consistent with PS's file names.
-Those are Nidoran-M, Nidoran-F, Mr. Mime, Galarian Mr. Mime, the Jangmo-o line, Tapu Koko/Lele/Bulu/Fini, Mega Pokemon, Alolan Pokemon, and Galarian Pokemon.
+Those are Nidoran-M, Nidoran-F, Mr. Mime, Galarian Mr. Mime, the Jangmo-o line, Ho-Oh Tapu Koko/Lele/Bulu/Fini, Mega Pokemon, Alolan Pokemon, and Galarian Pokemon.
 There may be few cases (like Zen Mode Galarian Darmanitan) that are not handled correctly (either in `src` or `alt`), so you have to fix those yourself.
 I may implement those too if there's a popular demand for that.

+The tool does not care about whether spaces or dashes are used as separators and will parse both correctly.

 `src` appropriately lacks "http:" and "https:".